Home / Career Guides / Radiation Therapist

 What skills does a radiation therapist need?

 Radiation therapists are required to operate complex medical machinery, which requires excellent technical skills.
-They also need solid interpersonal skills, as they often work with patients who are under stress.
+They also need solid people skills, as they often work with patients who are under stress.
 An ability to work as part of a medical team, attention to detail, and problem-solving skills are also essential for this role.

 What are the core duties of a radiation therapist?